 What is Business Service Management (BSM)?

-BSM or Business Service Management is a new methodology which is implemented by Information Technology enterprises to evaluate the operational and management services.
+BSM or Business Service Management is a new methodology that is implemented by Information Technology enterprises to evaluate the operational and management services.
 With the help of BMS, IT companies can align vital business services with its infrastructures for providing the best services as per the ITIL, i.e., Information Technology Infrastructure Library.
 In this article, we will talk about the benefits of Business Service Management methodology and share best practices.

 In the early 1990s, the British Office of Government Commerce released the first ITIL (Information Technology Infrastructure Library).
 The library became popular in the mid-1990s as more companies started implementing it for improving their business services.

 The ITIL was initially published to align IT with its business processes.
 The primary focus was to enhance IT management by using a more precise model of control.

-With time, the ITIL was updated, and from the third version, it started focusing on improving the quality of service of the organizations, instead directly managing and monitoring IT infrastructure.
+With time, the ITIL was updated, and from the third version, it started focusing on improving the quality of service of the organizations, instead of directly managing and monitoring IT infrastructure.